 We welcome the requirements of subsection (4) for devolved administrations to consent to any changes to the exceptions from the requirement under subsection (1).
-However, we note that the provisions allow Scottish Ministers to consent to the Secretary of State making regulations about devolved matters without reference to the Scottish Parliament.
-It may be appropriate to adopt from the EU Withdrawal processes involving a protocol between the Scottish Government and the Parliament for this purpose.

-We consider it appropriate that regulations under subsection (3) are subject to the affirmative regulation procedure.
+While we welcome this consultation requirement, we note that no opportunity is given to the Scottish Parliament, Welsh Parliament or Northern Ireland Assembly to scrutinise and/or approve the regulations.
+Subsection (5) provides that regulations under subsection (3) are subject to the affirmative regulation procedure.